CAFapi/util-flyway-installer/README.md

 The installer is run via command line.
 The following arguments can be specified:

-*   `db.server`  : Specifies the server name.  e.g. localhost
+*   `db.host`    : Specifies the host name.  e.g. localhost
 *   `db.port`    : Specifies the server port.  e.g. 5432
 *   `db.user`    : Specifies the username to access the database.
 *   `db.pass`    : Specifies the password to access the database.